 Verify, if the physical damage footprint has been extended through any opening that has an area greater than the area of a typical single personnel access door.
 Openings smaller than this size are not considered to provide a substantial debris pathway and need not be considered in the assessment.

-Verify that the effects of crane drop on floor loading or on any SSCs needed for fuel cooling has been assessed.
+Verify that the effects of a crane drop on floor loading or on any SSCs needed for fuel cooling has been assessed.
 Major components of the reactor building, or auxiliary building gantry crane can also become large internal missiles.
 Verify if the trajectory of these missiles for realistic strike pathways has been assessed for potential impact on SSCs needed for fuel cooling.
 Physical damage can also cause a gantry crane to drop on the floor below.

-Verify that the shock effects on supports of equipment located in Shield buildings (as applicable in some new plant designs) above the structures they are shielding have been assessed to ensure the supports remain intact or that the effects of dropping these components are effectively considered in the assessment.
+Verify that the shock effects on supports of heavy equipment components located in Shield buildings (as applicable in some new plant designs) above the structures they are shielding have been assessed to ensure the supports remain intact or that the effects of dropping these components are effectively considered in the assessment.

 Verify that shock damage is evaluated in the damage footprint and that this evaluation is adequately documented.